 The more you come into the north, the worse becomes the street, until it is hardly a bad sand path.
 During the rainy season, RN5 transmutes into impassable mudslinging, in which trucks sink in until the roof and even Unimogs cannot pass.
 Between the track sections, there are many ferries only fit for scrap, for which you have to bring your own car batteries and gasoline.
 In the northern parts behind Manompana, you have to cross several self-built instable wooden bridges, sand sections on beaches, and laterite hills smooth as a mirror.
 Only very experienced off-road drivers can deal with RN5, and you have to bring your own car mechanic as well as any kind of spare parts for your 4×4.
 How much time you need on RN5 from one village to the next cannot be proposed due to the many unexpected but probable problems on the street.

-If you came from RN4 and want to continue your trip to the North, you have to change your direction onto RN6, which comes from Ambondromamy near Ankarafantsika national park and leads to Antsiranana (Diego Suarez), the northernmost part of Madagascar.
+If you came from RN4 and want to continue your trip to the North, you have to change your direction to RN6, which comes from Ambondromamy near Ankarafantsika national park and leads to Antsiranana (Diego Suarez), the northernmost part of Madagascar.
 In the last years, RN6 has been suffering a lot but has been only hardly repaired.
 Many parts of the street are not paved anymore or have so many potholes that you can only drive very slow.
 North of Ambanja, the situation worsens enormously.
 Unfortunately, there are more laterite cavities into which whole trucks fit than an intact roads.